JamesFHeath/jamesfheathblog_code/Scripts/python_basics_strings.md

 Strings are used constantly in Python.
 Python has tons of advanced features for manipulating strings and parsing text.
 We've only scratched the surface here, but I would always recommend Python first whenever you need to work programatically on any text.
-Links to the code and my blog post on tuples are in the description.
+Links to the code and my blog post on strings are in the description.
 I'll see everyone next time.